So you’re curious about how to use The Ordinary in a routine for acne. Then you’re probably already somewhat familiar with The Ordinary brand.

 To get the best results, you need to rub it between your palms until the thick consistency melts into a balm.

 In fact, I’d say that only after it warms up does the magic really happen.
 So stick with it for a few seconds longer than you normally would because the texture can take some getting used to but the results are well worth it.

-Overall this is a great cleanser but it’s oil-based and for some people, it can cause breakouts.
-So if you’d rather not use oil to wash your face then here are some other great alternatives.
+Overall this is a great cleanser but it’s oil-based and for some, it can cause breakouts.
+So if you’d rather not use an oil-based product to wash your face then here are some other great alternatives.